gatling/gatling/src/sphinx/general/scenario.rst

 Similar to ``randomSwitch``, but with a fallback if no switch is selected (ie: random number exceeds percentages sum).
 ::

-  .randomSwitchOrElse( // beware: use parentheses, not brackets!
+  .randomSwitchOrElse( // beware: use parentheses, not curly braces!
       percentage1 -> chain1,
       percentage2 -> chain2
   ) {